 Organizing a potluck can be difficult because you need to coordinate so many different people at one time.
-But, our free potluck sign up sheet printables will help you plan the perfect party and make the entire process much simpler.
+But, our free potluck sign-up sheet printables will help you plan the perfect party and make the entire process much simpler.
+You can share them via Google Sheets or Google Docs so that participants can fill out the same sheet and keep it updated at all times.

 Generic Potluck Sign-Up Sheet